First Time Home Buyers Guide to Closing Costs

 Escrow and title fees are the same no matter who you choose for the loan.
-Those fees are quoted by the escrow/title company.
-The cost of these fees is dependent on the purchase price and loan amount.
+The escrow/title company quotes these fees.
+The cost is dependent on the purchase price and loan amount.

 For a refinance transaction, these fees are usually between $1000 and $1500 depending on the size of the loan.
 For purchase transactions, these costs go up and are quoted for each specific transaction but should be similar regardless of the escrow and title company used because these fees are state-regulated.

 What are HOA fees?